10 Tips to Surviving Holiday Grief

 Christmas joy.
 Dancing sugar plums.
 Storefronts dressed in holiday style.

-Scenes such as these used to fill my imaginary Playbook of Christmas Cheer.
+Once upon a time, scenes such as these filled my Playbook of Christmas Cheer.
 What's not to love about a season of gaiety punctuated with Hallmark moments?
 Plenty, if you’re missing someone you love.
 Grieving people enter the holiday season feeling more like a member of the Island of Misfits to everyone else's Rudolph.
-Every pumpkin spice ad is a nostalgic reminder of Christmas past, and can herald a torrent of tears without warning and often in the most inopportune settings.
+Every pumpkin spice ad is a nostalgic reminder of Christmas past, and can herald a torrent of tears.

-I remember the first year without Aly, our holiday-loving 15-year-old daughter who died in a car accident one summer's end.
-On top of indescribable grief, the approaching holidays suddenly added a new layer of dread.
+I remember the first year without Aly, our holiday-loving 15-year-old daughter who died in a car accident at summer’s end 2009.
+On top of indescribable grief, the approaching holidays filled me with an additional layer of sadness.
 Our tradition of unpacking yuletide decorations together was something I now faced alone.
-I had been reduced to a pile of ashes and had no instructions for how to rebuild.
+I had been reduced to a pile of ashes with no instructions for how to rebuild.
 How would I guide my family through the holidays?
 How would we survive such pain?

 I didn't want to find out.
 I wanted to hit the pause button and skip over not just the holidays, but the entire next century.
 Bah humbug filled my heart like coal.